WHO WE ARE

-Clay O’Brien works as a consultant in access to finance and economic development.
-He was based in Myanmar from 2019 – 2021 to take up the role as CEO of a Microfinance Institution.
+Clay O’Brien works as an adviser in access to finance and economic development.
+He was based in Myanmar from 2019 – 2021, initially to take up the role as CEO of a Microfinance Institution.

-Clay’s previous positions include the Managing Director of AYANI Inclusive Financial Sector Consultants; over two years in Indonesia running an Agricultural Finance project; as the Senior Sector Specialist for Financial Inclusion at AusAID/the Department of Foreign Affairs and Trade; and various roles with the global microfinance network, Opportunity International.
+Clay’s previous positions include the Managing Director of AYANI Inclusive Financial Sector Consultants; 18 months in Indonesia running an Agricultural Finance project; as the Senior Sector Specialist for Financial Inclusion at AusAID/the Department of Foreign Affairs and Trade; and various roles with the global microfinance network, Opportunity International.
 In total, Clay has worked in international development for over 18 years.
 Prior to that he was the CEO of an investment bank and began his career as a lawyer.